elizabethola/SQL-Files-Projects/README.md

-This repository contains various SQL projects demonstrating different aspects of database management and data analysis
+This repository contains various SQL projects demonstrating different aspects of database management and data analysis.